 The tourist train is free for those with Granada City Pass.

-The day tour is 8.4 miles long and it takes about an hour to complete the route.
-The night tour is 3.5 miles long and is takes about 30 minutes to complete the itinerary.
+The daytime tour is 8.4 miles long and it takes about 1 hour and 20 minutes to complete the route.

 The frequency is between 15 and 25 minutes depending on the season.